Is Marbella Safe? All Your Questions Answered By a Local

 If you move to Marbella with kids, there are also good public schools.

-Despite attracting many travellers and expats, the historic centre of Marbella keeps its charm and authenticity.
+Despite attracting many travellers and expats, the historic centre of Marbella retains its charm and authenticity, especially in winter, when it’s the quietest time.

 La Milla de Oro

-La Milla de Oro (the Golden Mile) is safe for a reason, mainly because it’s the most luxurious area in Marbella.
+La Milla de Oro (the Golden Mile) is mostly safe, mainly because it’s the most luxurious area in Marbella.
 If you visit this area, you will see expensive cars, out-of-this-world hotels, incredible houses, and beautiful beaches.

 With all these fantastic things, it’s also a popular place for celebrities, so keep your eyes open.